robusta-dev/robusta/docs/developer-guide/actions/triggers-and-events.rst

     Note that ``PrometheusKubernetesAlert`` inherits from many Kubernetes event classes, so you can use ``on_prometheus_alert`` with many types of playbook actions.
 For example, ``on_prometheus_alert`` is compatible with any playbook that accepts ``PodEvent``, ``NodeEvent``, ``DeploymentEvent``, and so on.
+    However, at runtime the alert must contain a relevant label in order to map the alert to the relevant Kubernetes object.

 Support manual triggers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^